Written by Sean McPheat |

 Dr Nichols says that there are six levels you can go through to build goodwill with a customer.
 He starts with the base level,

-What struck me more was that these two last factors, along with relationship, brand and utility satisfaction, actually rank higher than service satisfaction in terms of building customer goodwill.
+What struck me more was that these two last factors, along with relationship, brand and utility satisfaction, rank higher than service satisfaction in terms of building customer goodwill.

 In other words, you don’t have to be the best at service delivery as your clients are looking for more than just a good service.
-Perhaps it is taken for granted when paying for a service that it will actually be delivered well and as promised?
+Perhaps it is taken for granted when paying for a service that it will be delivered well and as promised?
 I think so.